fuzzyTew/todo/README.md

+2021-05-25 We are at about 50% with regarding to being able to look at this todo list again.
+The 50% is holding while we heal around cognitive habits that are severely injuring our consciousness, and then we expect to quickly access it better when we remember to do so.
+The healing regarding cognitive injury is making progress, but has hit a temporary setback.

+To help around healing cognitive harm, there are two ideas:
+- Metrics of cognitive injury (we have mc around this and it seems medicine is faster than us, but it is likely still helpful)
+- Strength training around protection of reference influences (this is a possible cognitive practice)

+                 this means being able to consider things without considering harm. it's not well-labeled.  karl has a long-running internal habit of brainstorming how to harm his cognition around everything he consciously thinks, and then acting on that quickly.  is near joke and boss-trade.  takes strength to not do this.  with safe-strength we expect to become a little safer.]
+                    [there is timing involved in this.  after learning a little, give us time to get used to it as different parts of the mind are exposed to it in the context of the issue.]
+                        [hypnotherapist might be able to help with that.  unsure.]
+                            [it engages old personal spaces of karl's where he has conscious-neurons that can influence his undesired thoughts and schizotypal experiences.  all these neurons are mind-controlled now, but karl and they both recognise each other, they are just being doped by huge bad signals.]
+  The above-mentioned bad-signal doping is one of the most important things to us.
+We expect it is not hard to identify with brain monitoring research equipment.
+We would happily pay a lot of money to see and influence it.
+Drugs likely influence it.
+We have mc around using the drugs without some kind of measurement that they are helping this cognitive experience, and our reason-network that we use to resist mc values that measurement too.
+  - note to self: if succeedable, mc resistance priority around regaining control of thought influence.  =>one path was found, to retake willpower.  it seems helpful to build safe walls to protect from harm-spread when acting.  expecting: to get more parts and consciousness doing these safe walls.<=

 Karl, I'm sorry this todo list re-attempt didn't work out.

 Please try to do behaviors that seem like they accomplish something, especially if you are suffering.